lolcommits/lolcommits/README.md

 	[sudo] gem install lolcommits

-If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default macOS Ruby install is dumb and requires it.
+If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default macOS Ruby install usually requires it.

 Lolcommits v0.8.1 was the last release to support Ruby < 2.0.
 If you'd like to use older Rubies try: